DLDBox/iTuneSongs/README.md

         parser.parse()

 ## Network Access and Monitoring
-To monitor network access I aggregate NWPathMonitor into the object NetMinder.
-When ever net access changes, the accessibility is stored.
+To monitor network access,  NWPathMonitor is agregated into the NetMinder object.
+Whenever net access changes, the accessibility is stored.
 If the access is not possible, an Alert is displayed.
-By wrapping the network code in a closure, whenever connectivity is restore, the desired call is made.
+By wrapping the network code in a closure, whenever connectivity is restored, the specified call is made.

 `func access( _ completion: @escaping (yes)->() )`